M365 Collaboration Tools Access ReviewLire l'article

 One of the main risks is the leakage of data - deliberate or unintentional.
 Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and significant economic cost.
 These data are considered 'sensitive'.
 It may include regulated data (customers information), financial status, assets (patents, plans etc...) or strategic decisions.

 To better control the risks, it is advisable to apply a process to discover, classify and protect your data.

 To protect sensitive data, you must first have a good knowledge of the company's data.

-Several questions can be asked to determine them:
+Several questions can be considered:

 By questioning the nature of the data and the issues involved, it will be possible to determine the levels of risk and prioritize the information.

-There is no perfect model; each company, depending on its environment and complexities, will define its own data classification table.
+There is no perfect model.
+Each company, depending on its environment and complexities, will define its own data classification table.
 However, it is recommended not to exceed 4 levels.